szigyi/expose-to-the-light/README.md

 # expose-to-the-light

+## TODO
+- [ ] use sunset and sunrise times to adjust curvature
+- [ ] add http UI to start the app and see logs, curvature plots
+- [ ] consider time of year to adjust length of curvature ??

 ## Dependencies
 > order is important.
 First install system dependencies and then python dependencies!
 Install the actual gphoto2 and other as system dependency